HenryDayHall/CORSIKA8/README.md

 decisions of the user must be performed at compile time.
 At run time, model parameters can still be changed.

-CORSIKA 8 is by default released under the GPLv3 license.
+CORSIKA 8 is by default released under the BSD 3-Clause License.
 See [license file](https://gitlab.iap.kit.edu/AirShowerPhysics/corsika/blob/master/LICENSE) which is part of every release and the source code.